timthedev07/my-website/posts/math/is-this-cheating.md

 ## Problem Statement

 > A point D is randomly generated within the equilateral triangle ABC.
-Find the probability that the area of triangle ADB is greater than that of each triangle ADC and triangle BDC
+Find the probability that the area of triangle ADB is greater than that of each triangle ADC and triangle BDC.

 **A.1/6&nbsp;&nbsp;&nbsp;&nbsp;B.1/4&nbsp;&nbsp;&nbsp;&nbsp;C.1/3&nbsp;&nbsp;&nbsp;&nbsp;D.1/2&nbsp;&nbsp;&nbsp;&nbsp;E.2/3**